survivejs/webpack-book/manuscript/techniques/04_testing.md

 npm install karma karma-mocha karma-webpack --save-dev
 ```

-Just like webpack, Karma relies on configuration as well.
+Like webpack, Karma relies on configuration as well.
 Set up a file as follows to make it pick up the tests:

 **karma.conf.js**